TheDMV2/Irukandji-Image-Opimizer/README.md

 </p>

 # Irukandji - Jellyfin Image Compressor
-Jellyfin plugin to optimize images on the fly, and in batch mode.
+A Jellyfin plugin to optimize images on the fly, and in batch mode.
 [WARNING: this was 100% AI coded.
 All text was 100% human written.]

 Irukandji are one the world's smallest (species of) jellyfish, at about 1 cubic centimetre in size.